tranmh/portal64api/TASKS.md

   - Created `generate-swagger.bat` script for consistent documentation generation
 - **Command**: Use `swag init -g cmd/server/main.go -o docs/generated --parseInternal`
 - **Verification**: Swagger generation completes without errors, all cache admin endpoints properly documented

+**FIXED: YAML Configuration Cleanup** // DONE
+- **Issue**: Project contained unused YAML configuration files and YAML struct tags that were not being used
+- **Root Cause**: Configuration system was implemented using only `.env` files, but YAML config files and struct tags remained from initial development
+- **Solution**: Complete cleanup of unused YAML configuration:
+  - ❌ Removed `configs/config.yaml` and `configs/config.prod.yaml` files and empty `configs/` directory
+  - ❌ Removed all YAML struct tags from configuration structs in `internal/config/config.go`
+  - ❌ Updated documentation in README.md, TASKS.md, and `docs/` to reflect `.env`-only configuration
+  - ❌ Updated code examples in documentation from YAML format to `.env` format
+- **Result**: Simplified configuration system with single source of truth (`.env` files only)
+- **Verification**: Application builds and runs successfully with cleaned configuration structure